bvonkonsky/personalfaceofscience/README.md

 * Matthew Seary BSc
 * Brian von Konsky PhD(Curtin) FACS CP

-This work requries Jupyter notebooks.
+Judges are asked to read the short business case in docs/updated business case.docx This work requries Jupyter notebooks.
 We recommend the Anaconda build with the Bokeh library for the map visualisation.